kalekundert/bind_dna/notebook/validate_cdna_display_via_y_ligation/attach_mrna_to_flag/notes.rst

 - ???_REYES2021_LIG_RT_16

-  - IDT: "The internal version of this modification is attached to the oligo through a dT base.
+  - IDT: "The internal version of this modification [iAzideN] is attached to the oligo through a dT base.
 Incorporation of the internal version will add a dT nucleotide at that position.
 To avoid adding an extra nucleotide, replace an existing T nucleotide in your sequence with the required modification."

   - The [Naimudden2016]_ linker has 6 nt 3' of the azide, which is consistent with the use of 6 nt primers for RT.
 Conveniently, this sequence has a T